MEET OUR 2022 SUMMER COACHES!

 Other experience includes coaching the University of Connecticut men’s volleyball club team while earning his MBA, serving as the manager of the Bates College women’s team as an undergraduate, and coaching the men’s open division of the Bay State Games.

-We are very excited to have Coach Annie DeLoid join us for the first time this summer!
-Coach Annie joined head coach Annie McShea's staff at Stevens Institute of Technology as the program's first official full-time assistant in March 2019, following a stint as a graduate assistant coach for Averett University.
+We are very excited to have Coach Annie DeLoid join us for the second time this summer!
+Coach Deliod was named the Head Coach at Union College in Schenectady, NY in Spring 2022.
+Prior to Union, Deloid coached at Stevens Institute of Technology as the program's first official full-time assistant in March 2019, following a stint as a graduate assistant coach for Averett University.

 In her first season as a part of the Stevens' women's volleyball coaching staff, DeLoid helped Stevens win the MAC Freedom Regular Season and Tournament titles and advance to the NCAA Regional Semifinals for the first time since 2016.